 AllGather is an all-to-all collective communication operation that gathers data from all the workers and distributes the gathered data right back to them[1].
-AllGather pattern can be noticed in data-intensive iterative MapReduce applications where the "reduce" step is a simple aggregation operation that simply aligns the outputs of the Map Tasks together in order, followed by "merge" and broadcast steps that transmit the assembled output to all the workers.
-An example would be a Matix-vector multiplication, where each map task outputs part of the resultant vector.
-In this computation we would use the Reduce and Merge tasks to assemble the vector together and then broadcast the assembled vector to workers.
+We notice the AllGather pattern in data-intensive iterative MapReduce applications where the "reduce" step is a simple aggregation operation that simply aligns the outputs of the Map Tasks together in order, followed by "merge" and broadcast steps that transmit the assembled output to all the workers.
+An example would be a MapReduce computation that generates a matrix as the loop variant data, where each map task outputs several rows of the resultant matrix.
+In this computation we would use the Reduce and Merge tasks to assemble the matrix together and then broadcast the assembled matrix.

-Data-intensive iterative applications that have the All-Gather pattern include MultiDimensionalScaling (matrix-matrix multiplication) [8] and Pagerank using inlinks matrix (matrix-vector multiplication).
+Example data-intensive iterative applications that have the AllGather pattern include MultiDimensionalScaling (matrix-matrix multiplication) [8], Pagerank using inlinks matrix (matrix-vector multiplication).